taskcluster/docker-worker/README.md

 ### Building AMI's

-The docker worker deploy script is essentially a wrapper around `packer` with an interactive configuration script to ensure your not missing particular environment variables.
+The docker worker deploy script is essentially a wrapper around `packer` with an interactive configuration script to ensure you're not missing particular environment variables.
 There are two primary workflows that are important.